Best solar panel deals for UK homes — June 2026

 • Best contact details (to send your quotes)

-• Rough idea of your electricity usage (if you know it)
+• Rough idea of your electricity usage in kWh (if you know it)

 Prefer to research first?
-Jump to typical costs or how to spot a great deal.
+Jump to typical costs, SEG export rates, or how to spot a great deal.

 What “best solar panel deals” means in 2026

-In the UK, the best deal is typically a balance of up-front price, expected generation, self-consumption (how much of your solar you use at home), and installer quality.
-A low-cost system can underperform if panels are poorly positioned or the inverter is undersized.
-Likewise, premium brands can be poor value if your roof or usage can’t take advantage of them.
+In the UK, the best deal balances up-front price, expected generation, self-consumption (how much solar you use at home), export income (your SEG tariff), and installer quality.
+A low-cost system can underperform if panels are poorly positioned or the inverter is undersized; equally, premium kit is poor value if your roof or usage can’t take advantage of it.

 1) Compare like-for-like system sizes